CatBoi110/Image-Comparer/README.md

-# Image-Comparer
+# Image Comparer

 What this program is about?
   * This simple python program can compare two image files and can display the differences between the two images in an interactive window

-Install:
+**Install**:
   1. Download "Image_Comparer.py" file and the "config.txt" file
   2. Place both files in a new folder
   3. Ensure all libraries are installed from the "requirements.txt" file.
-     3a.
-If not type "pip install -r requirements.txt" to install the required python libraries.
+     - If not type '''pip install -r requirements.txt''' to install the required python libraries.
-     3b If all the libraries are installed then the program can be ran.
+     - If all the libraries are installed then the program can be ran.

-How to use:
+**How to use**:
   1. Run the .py file in a command prompt or terminal
   2. Select the options: Start or Settings
-    2a.
-Start runs the program and prompts the user for input 2b.
-Settings allows the user to change various settings such as changing the color of the displayed images or changing what parts of the images are         highlighted
+    - Start runs the program and prompts the user for input
+    - Settings allows the user to change various settings such as changing the color of the displayed images or changing what parts of the images are         highlighted
+  3. Once the program is ran it will ask for the file path of two image files.
+Files can be either draged and droped into the command line or the file path for the images can be typed in.
+   ** Important: **
+   - **Both images must be of the same resolution or the program will be unable to display the 2 images side by side.**
+   - **The program can still compare the images in text only mode.**

+  5. The program will scan both images and compare the images.
+This process may take a few minutes, depending on the resoultion of the selected images.
+  6. Once the program is finished comparing the images it will display an interactive window with both of the images side by side.
+The 2nd image will have a color filter applied to highlight the sections that differ from the source image.
+  7. To close the program either press any key or click on the close button on the window.